 MTM Core DataTM is a Flexible, Multi-Level, Predetermined Time Standard that can be entered at any level in order to achieve the level of accuracy required by the user.

-The aim of Core Data was to provide a predetermined time standard system which retained all the analyzing power of the MTM-1 and MTM-2 systems and which could also define the work cycle, whether constant or variable, with a single motion pattern.
+The aim of Core Data was to provide a predetermined time standard system which retained all the analysing power of the MTM-1 and MTM-2 systems and which could also define the work cycle, whether constant or variable, with a single motion pattern.

 Below are some of the limitations seen while working on the Time Study which is now catered by MTM Core DataTM system: